isomerpages/mol-services/_plan-my-legacy/00-overview.md

 <a href="https://www.cpf.gov.sg/Assets/members/Documents/A_guide_to_Nom_Scheme.pdf" target="_blank">Guide to Making CPF nomination online.</a>

-*See Also: [What happens to CPF monies after someone dies]*
+*See Also: <a href="https://www.moneysense.gov.sg/articles/2018/10/cpf-nominations-what-happens-to-your-cpf-when-you-pass-away" target="_blank">What happens to CPF monies after someone dies</a>*

 ### Make an Advance Care Plan

 Advance care planning (ACP) is the process of putting together a plan for your future health and personal care, which involves considerations of your own beliefs and preferences if you ever lose the capacity to make decisions or speak for yourself.

-Find out how you can make an advance care plan [here](https://www.mylegacy.gov.sg/guides/planning-ahead/make-an-advance-care-plan/how-to-make-an-advance-care-plan/).
+Find out how you can make an advance care plan <a href="https://www.mylegacy.gov.sg/guides/planning-ahead/make-an-advance-care-plan/how-to-make-an-advance-care-plan/" target="_blank">here.</a>

 The ACP facilitator will then submit and record your advance care plan in the National ACP IT System.

 *Tip: Need to know more about advance care planning?
-Get details on Advance Care Planning [here](https://www.livingmatters.sg/advance-care-planning/about-acp/)*
+Get details on Advance Care Planning <a href="https://www.livingmatters.sg/advance-care-planning/about-acp/" target="_blank">here.</a>*

 ### Make a Lasting Power of Attorney (LPA)